wujiashu0421/SPART/docs/source/Tutorial_Kinematics.rst

 The output of the operational space velocities are as follows:

-* t0 -- Base--link twist vector projected in the inertial CCS -- as a [6x1] matrix.
+* t0 -- Base--link twist projected in the inertial CCS -- as a [6x1] matrix.
-* tL -- Manipulator twist vector projected in the inertial CCS -- as a [6xn] matrix.
+* tL -- Manipulator links twist projected in the inertial CCS -- as a [6xn] matrix.

 Jacobians
 =========